Whittier Mansion

-Whittier Mansion is a historic building that has served as a private residence, the West Coast headquarters of the Nazi Party, and has been occupied by The California Historical Society.
+Whittier Mansion is a historic building that has served as a private residence, was the West Coast headquarters of the Nazi Party, and was formerly occupied by the California Historical Society.
 It is located at 2090 Jackson Street in the Pacific Heights neighborhood of San Francisco, California.
-The mansion is one of few buildings to survive the 1906 Earthquake, and is listed on the National Register of Historic Places and is also a San Francisco Designated Landmark.
+The mansion is one of few buildings to survive the 1906 Earthquake.
 It is purported to be haunted.

+It is listed on the National Register of Historic Places since 1976, and is a San Francisco Designated Landmark (no. 75) since 1975.

 Background and construction

 William Franklin Whittier

-William Franklin Whittier, built the mansion as a private residence for him and his children.
-Whittier was born in Vienna, Maine and travelled to San Francisco (via the Isthmus of Panama) in 1854.
+William Franklin Whittier (1832–1917), built the mansion in 1896 as a private residence for him and his children.
+Whittier was born in Vienna, Maine, and travelled to San Francisco (via the Isthmus of Panama) in 1854.
 After arriving in San Francisco, Whittier formed several business ventures and at one point his firm was "the major west coast paint and white lead manufacturer, with extremely profitable side-lines in imported glass, mirrors, oils, etc."

 Through buyouts, mergers, and acquisitions, as well as the death of two business partners—Caleb Cameron by accidental drowning in 1862, and William Parmer Fuller in 1890—Whittier came to own the business along with W.P.
 Fuller (William Palmer Fuller's son.)